UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Survey on the Pre-training of Trajectory Embeddings

 \subsubsection{POI2Vec}

-POI2Vec~\cite{feng2017poi2vec} is designed to learn location representations and is also inspired by word2vec.
-It generates an embedding vector for each location, which can subsequently be used for analyzing locations and trajectories.
+POI2Vec~\cite{feng2017poi2vec} learns location representations from individual trajectories using word2vec's framework to generate embedding vectors for locations that can be used in location trajectory analysis.

-POI2Vec leverages the CBOW model of word2vec and integrates spatial correlations between locations.
-The geographical region covered by all trajectories is hierarchically divided into spatial cells, with each cell corresponding to a node in the binary tree utilized for the hierarchical softmax calculation in CBOW.
-Locations are assigned to the tree based on the cell they belong to.
-POI2Vec then trains the embedding vectors for these locations by applying word2vec to the given trajectories, similar to the methodology used in FVTI.
+POI2Vec adapts the CBOW model by incorporating spatial correlations through a hierarchical division of the geographical region into cells.
+Each cell maps to a node in a binary tree used for hierarchical softmax calculations, with locations assigned based on their containing cell.
+The embedding vectors are then trained using word2vec on the trajectory data.